JoshuaToback/TextAdjuster/README.md

 ## Description

 Sometimes you need a quick way to create code snippets without being online.
 Luckily for you, here's Just Another Text Editor, or JATE!
-Using localStorage, an integrated service worker, and a Cache API, this application can store data locally and make sure an application can run independantly.
+Using localStorage, an integrated service worker, and a Cache API, this application can store data locally and make sure an application can run independently.

 ## Installation